-- CO 1: Become familiar with the basic circuit components and know how to connect them to make a real electrical circuit. - CO 2: Verify the basic network theorems and understand the relationships and differences between theory and practice. - CO 3: Estimate the different types of two port network parameters - CO 4: Analyse the balanced three phase supply connected to balanced and unbalanced systems
+- CO 1: Become familiar with the basic circuit components and know how to connect them to make a real electrical circuit. - CO 2: Verify the basic network theorems. - CO 3: Estimate the different types of two port network parameters - CO 4: Analyse the balanced three phase supply connected to balanced and unbalanced systems